 Overall this was so easy to do.
 Like all jobs, the final step is all the clean up.
 If you’re anything like me, I really appreciate having all of my tools returned to their place after I use them.
 To help with this effort, I’ve Been leaning on these handy little tool bags.
 They serve perfectly for little jobs like this one where I’m not working in my shop and away from my main tool box.
 This smaller one works perfectly for miscellaneous hardware while the larger one actually comes with a dedicated laptop compartment.

-If you’re looking to install a mini split, then I hope this video helped you out.
+If you’re looking to install a mini split system, then I hope this video helped you out.
 Also, if you’d like links to anything used in the video then please check out the items below.
 Thanks for watching 🙂

 (Most of the links listed above are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.)